Changing UNIX Groups and Permissions on UNIX Clients

 You can ignore the error and continue running the script.

-At the command prompt, go to the Software_Installation_Path/Base directory and run the following command:
+At the command prompt, go to the Software_Installation_Path/Base directory, and then run the following command:

 cvpkgchg [-i Instance] [-g GroupName] [-p Permissions]

 - Instance is the Commvault instance on which the command runs.
-If there is only one instance (Instance001), then you do not need to specify the -i parameter.
+If there is only one instance, then you do not need to specify the -i parameter.